Palestinian Islamic Jihad: Social services

 Islamic Jihad also control dozens of religious organizations in the Palestinian territories that are registered as NGOs and operate mosques, schools, and medical facilities that offer free services.
 Like other Islamic associations, these are heavily scrutinized by the Palestinian National Authority who have shut some of them down.
 In one Islamic Jihad kindergarten graduation, children dressed up in military uniforms, waved guns, shouted anti-Israel slogans, and spoke of blowing themselves up to kill "Zionists".

 Islamic Jihad also operates dozens of summer camps for children.
 They have opened up 51 summer camps which attracted approximately 10,000 children in 2010.

 We teach the children the truth.
 How the Jews persecuted the prophets and tortured them.
 We stress that the Jews killed and slaughtered Arabs and Palestinians every chance they got.
 Most important, the children understand that the conflict with the Jews is not over land, but rather over religion.
-As long as Jews remain here, between the [Jordan] river and the sea, they will be our enemy and we will continue to pursue and kill them.
+As long as Jews remain here, between the [Jordan] river and the [Mediterranean] sea, they will be our enemy and we will continue to pursue and kill them.
 When they leave we won't hurt them.

+Funding

+According to an Australian government report, PIJ's primary source of funding is Iranian support, but the groups also received support from Ba'athist Syria and receives donations from Palestinians.
+Iran has used its support for the PIJ as leverage against Hamas, when Hamas refused to support Ba'athist Syria in the Syrian Civil War Iran sent two million dollars of aid to PIJ instead of Hamas.